markxnelson/weblogic-kubernetes-operator/content/userguide/managing-operators/_index.md

-+++
+---
-title = "Manage Operators"
+title: "Manage Operators"
-date = 2019-02-23T16:43:38-05:00
+date: 2019-02-23T16:43:38-05:00
-weight = 3
+weight: 3
-pre = "<b> </b>"
+description: "Helm is used to create and deploy necessary operator resources and to run the operator in a Kubernetes cluster."
-+++
+---

 ### Overview

-Helm is used to create and deploy necessary operator resources and to run the operator in a Kubernetes cluster.
 Helm is a framework that helps you manage Kubernetes applications, and Helm charts help you define and install Helm applications into a Kubernetes cluster.
 The operator's Helm chart is located in the `kubernetes/charts/weblogic-operator` directory.

 {{% notice warning %}}
 If you have an older version of the operator installed on your cluster, then you must remove it before installing this version.
 This includes the 2.0-rc1 version; it must be completely removed.
 You should remove the deployment (for example, `kubectl delete deploy weblogic-operator -n your-namespace`) and the custom